 Photo by Sarah Deragon

-Those I work with are usually driven professionals looking to examine and to possibly change various areas of their lives that are not working well for them currently.
+Those I work with are usually driven professionals looking to examine and to possibly change various areas of their lives that are not working well for them.
 Sometimes this shows up in the form of either Perfectionism or Imposter Syndrome.
-If you are feeling stressed, anxious or overwhelmed and are looking for support to cope better with these challenges, I might be the right therapist for you.
+If you're feeling stressed, anxious or overwhelmed and are looking for support to cope better with these challenges, I might be the right therapist for you.

 As a perpetual student of life and what makes people tick I am a member of various professional organizations and frequently take trainings to learn new skills and therapeutic techniques.
 Most recently I completed the Hakomi Professional Comprehensive Training Level 1.